fortesl/assignment-rinku/README.md

 The list view should list cars by model/year/price.
 Clicking on a car model should bring the detail view for the car which should include additional details like description and image.
 Clicking the back button in detail view should navigate back to list view.
+Please use in code comment to explain your coding styles/choices.

 Use your knowledge of Angular MVC
 Model - service to provide data, add http calls to json data files for extra credit. if not hard code data in service